Loading...

 3. Determine your eligibility or suitability for a claim as a class member;

-4. Respond to any of your inquiries’ or request for follow-up
+4. Respond to your inquiries or requests for follow-up

 5. Detect, prevent and suppress fraud, unauthorized, or illegal activities;